zhxing611/The-depth-intergrated-2D-numerical-model/README.md

 (2) Before running progarm, users need to build a "input" file which contaians "ctr.dat" and "untitled.msh" provided under "Code" Title, and a "result " file which stores output results.

-(3) Users can click main program “swefvm.dsp” and enter the compilation environment to modify computer code and execute the program.
+(3) Users can click main program “swefvm.dsw” and enter the compilation environment to modify computer code and execute the program.
 The option “!” is used to execute the file.

 # Model application
 The computer code under "Code" Title is used to simulate tsunami propagation on a real-scale vegetated beach.
 Present numerical  are validated by three experimental cases of dam-break flow in a dry channel with a hump, solitary wave through a vegetated channel, tsunami wave run-up in Monai Valley.
 The setting of corresponding conditions in computer code for these three experimental cases can be found in Subtitle "branch" under Title "Code"